garrandall/popular-music-data/tracks/for-you--fifty-shades-freed--liam-payne-rita-ora.md

 Been waiting for a lifetime for you
 Been breaking for a lifetime for you
-Wasn't lookin' for love 'til I found you (ooh na, na, ay) For love, 'til I found you
+Wasn't lookin' for love 'til I found you (ohna, na, ay) For love, 'til I found you